Pudong skyline with Oriental Pearl Tower and Shanghai Tower viewed from The Bund across Huangpu River

 Introduction

 Shanghai is one of China’s four municipalities, alongside Beijing, Tianjin, and Chongqing.
-Today, it’s home to over 24 million people and stretches across an area of 6,341 km².
+Today, it’s home to over 24 million people and spans 6,341 km².

 Yet, Shanghai’s story begins humbly—as a small fishing village and market town.
-Thanks to its strategic location and thriving port, it grew rapidly to become one of the most important trade hubs in Asia, and eventually one of the world’s most vibrant metropolises.
+Thanks to its strategic location and thriving port, it grew rapidly into one of the most important trade hubs in Asia and, eventually, one of the world’s most vibrant metropolises.

-Another thing that makes this city such a great base to explore China is its location.
+Another reason this city is such a great base for exploring China is its location.
 From here, it’s super easy to reach two of the country’s most charming cities: Suzhou, famous for its canals and classical gardens, and Hangzhou, home to the iconic West Lake.
 Whether you’re traveling by high-speed train or on a guided tour, both make perfect day trips from Shanghai.

 Getting there